 We first got introduced to Samira at the ACE hotel to chat shop and we can’t get enough of her.
-Our second #BossWomen this International Women’s Day, Samira is the founder of Mille World.
+Our third #BossWomen this International Women’s Day, Samira is the founder of Mille World.
 Read on to learn about her amazing ventures and advice for women wanting to go into journalism!

 We’re new to Mille World, are you able to let us know more about this incredible venture of yours?

 We launched just over a two years ago, it’s the first magazine entirely dedicated to North African and Arab youth culture.

 What is your mission with the site?
 Where do you see it going?

 To represent ourselves and rewrite our narrative.
 Identity is a huge thing we’re trying to navigate.
 We also have a consultancy arm where we create projects with Gucci, Dior, Saint Laurent etc. This is a really big part of the solution – changing things from the inside out.